nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Deleting a client while all clients are being shown

-   1. Prerequisites: List all clients using the `list` command.
+   1. Prerequisites: List all clients using the `list-client` command.
 Multiple clients in the list.

    1. Test case: `delete-client 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.